Homicide

 Homicide, Capital murder, murder and attempted murder

 Murder cases require an attorney with experience and expertise.
 They can be extremely complex and are very difficult to settle for an outcome that does not include a life sentence.
 The district attorney typically assigns their most skilled trial attorneys to these cases.
-Although Addison makes every effort to settle a murder case for lesser charges, the vast majority of the time, murder cases result in a jury trial.
+Although Christine and Addison make every effort to settle a murder case for lesser charges, the vast majority of the time, murder cases result in a jury trial.
 It is imperative that the attorney defending a murder case has had success at murder trials, both because that record helps when trying to negotiate a settlement for a lesser charge and because experience and skill are needed if the case ends up in front of a jury.

 Questions you should ask an attorney that you are considering hiring for a murder case: